Alcohol and Its Effects on Body, Brain, and Health

 Myth: “I tolerate sulfites and sugar well.”

-Myth: "Drinking helps me relax and sleep, and that's a good thing."
+Myth: "Drinking helps me relax and sleep."

 Here are practical ways to live joyfully without alcohol and protect your health in the process: